AndreasHeger/CGATReport/doc/Running.rst

 Gallery
 =======

-:ref:`SphinxReport` builds a gallery of all plots created similar to the `matplotlib gallery <matplotlib.sourceforge.net/gallery.html>`_.
+:mod:`SphinxReport` builds a gallery of all plots created similar to the `matplotlib gallery <matplotlib.sourceforge.net/gallery.html>`_.
 The gallery can be built manually with :file:`sphinxreport-gallery`, but is also built automatically by :file:`sphinxreport-build`.